10XGenomics/loupeR/README.md

 ### Automated installation and execution

 If you are interested in automating LoupeR installation and execution (and are blocked by interactive license acceptance), please write to [support@10xgenomics.com](mailto:support@10xgenomics.com) for further assistance.

+### Customizing the user data directory

+By default the louper executable, which is the binary that understands and creates Loupe files, will be stored in the system's `tools::R_user_dir` directory.
+You can update this path by setting the environment variable `LOUPER_USER_DATA_DIR` to a directory of your choosing.

 ## Loupe Browser Compatibility